WillBolduc05/imageToPortugueseTile/README.md

-# imageToPencilSketch
+# imageToPortugueseTile
-This is a simple program to convert supplied images into portuguese-style tile murals
+This is a program to host a website to convert supplied images into portuguese-style tile murals

 ## Prereqs